Contrast-Security-OSS/contrast-sca-action/README.md

-# Use Contrast Audit to find your vulnerable dependencies
+# Use Contrast SCA to find your vulnerable dependencies
 This GitHub action lets you use Contrast to detect vulnerable libraries in your code.
 It looks at project configuration files included in your code, identifies vulnerable dependencies and provides guidance on the versions to update.
 - **Supported languages and their requirements:**
   - **Java:** pom.xml and Maven build platform including the dependency plugin